AnonimAnonim2245/Tank-Wars/README.md

-# Tank Wars - Homework 1 (Computer Graphics Elements)
+# Tank Wars - Homework 1 (Computer Graphics Elements) - Luca Plian 332CA
 ## Overview

 **Tank Wars** is a two-player 2D tank battle game developed using **C++** and **OpenGL**.
 The game features dynamic terrain, physics-based projectile movement, and strategic power-ups.
 Players control tanks that navigate a deformable landscape, aiming to eliminate the opponent by reducing their health to zero.